gregnrobinson/cloud-tools/README.md

 All the packages listed are installed for each build based on the target architecture.

-*THe Macbook M1 can run linux/amd64 platform containers using Docker.*
+*The Macbook M1 can run linux/amd64 platform containers using Docker.*

 - Run as AMD64: `docker run -it --platform linux/amd64 gregnrobinson/cloud-tools:latest bash`
 - Run as ARM64: `docker run -it --platform linux/arm64 gregnrobinson/cloud-tools:latest bash`